fkie-cad/bpf-rootkit-workshop/README.md

 In the slides we mention two virtual machines.

 - The Kali Linux VM contains these materials as well as all required third-party tools and can be used to complete the workshop if the operating system does not support BPF, e.g., in case you use a hardened Linux kernel or any other operating system (BSD, Mac, Windows...).
-[Download](https://pwn.dedyn.io/files/)
+[Download](https://uni-bonn.sciebo.de/s/8r2QKoJccLQLeyo)
 - The Ubuntu VM is used during the live forensics exercise.
-[Download](https://pwn.dedyn.io/files/)

-_Note: username: dfrws, password: dfrws-eu-2023-bonn-bpf-rootkits_
+[Download](https://uni-bonn.sciebo.de/s/8r2QKoJccLQLeyo)

 ### Memory Images and Symbols